macekond/gooddata-ruby-doc/docs/00_what_is_blueprint.md

 author: GoodData
 title: What is blueprint
 ---

-what a blueprint is and what is a difference between blueprint and model when we talk about them at Gooddata.
+Before we delve into examples involving blueprints let’s talk a moment what a blueprint is and what is a difference between blueprint and model when we talk about them at Gooddata.

 They mean the same thing but they are representing it in a different way and they live at different places.
 Both of them define a model of